GIFT CERTIFICATES NOW AVAILABLE!

 11. How long does it take to prepare a Trust?

-Most families can complete the process in just a few days once information is gathered.
+The process takes a few days once information is gathered.

 12. Do I need a lawyer to make a Living Trust?